 Obsessive Compulsive Disorder

 It is estimated that 2.2 million Americans suffer from Obsessive Compulsive Disorder (OCD).
-OCD is a condition characterized by recurring or unwanted thoughts that drive a person to do something repeatedly and obsessively.
-Usually, not performing the obsessive actions causes the person great distress.
+OCD is a condition characterized by obsessions (recurring, unwanted, and upsetting thoughts) and compulsions (behaviors that a person feels driven to do repeatedly in order to reduce the anxiety brought about by obsessions).
+Usually, not performing the compulsive behaviors causes the person great distress.
 Sometimes, the obsessive thoughts themselves cause suffering.

-OCD takes many forms but here are some example behaviors:
+OCD takes many forms but here are some example obsessions and compulsions:

 - Heightened contamination fears resulting in washing hands until they bleed